chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-09-singapore-covid19-case-data-checkpoint.md

 4. Number of sources
 5. Day of the year
 6. An interaction variable between age and source (local)
-7. An interaction variable between age and gender (male).
+7. An interaction variable between age and gender (male)
+8. Cases contacted (receipt of COVID-19)
+9. Cases contacted (transmission of COVID-19)
+10. Number of clusters contacted

 ```python